prooph/event-store-client/README.md

 Prooph Event Store Client supports async non-blocking communication via TCP to [EventStore](https://eventstore.org/).

-The `EventStoreAsyncConnection` or `EventStoreSyncConnection` maintains a full-duplex connection between the client and the Event Store server.
+The `EventStoreConnection` maintains a full-duplex connection between the client and the Event Store server.

 ### Extensions